 We then headed to the Storybook Circus, which has plenty of great rides and attractions for young children.
 There’s the Dumbo’s Flying Elephant ride, Casey Jr. Soak ‘N’ Splash Station water play area, the Barnstormer roller coaster and a Big Top circus tent with Pete’s Silly Sideshow where you can meet Minnie Mouse, Daisy Duck, Donald Duck and Goofy.

 There are two queues for the meet and greet; one for Minnie and Daisy, and one for Donald and Goofy.
 When we visited, there was hardly any wait to see Donald and Goofy and Little T loved having the opportunity to get their autographs and have some photos taken together!

 Tip: Do check out the Walt Disney World Memory Maker service, which allows unlimited downloads of all digital photos taken of you and your family while at Walt Disney World, by professional Disney PhotoPass photographers and at many restaurant character meals.
 Keep an eye out for packages that include the Memory Maker or discounts to book in advance.

 After the meet and greet, you’ll find yourself at the souvenir shop and in front of a very tempting selection at Big Top Treats!

 “it’s a small world”

-Our next ride was this Magic Kingdom classic, which was my favorite of the day and one I remember going on at Disneyland ages ago.
-It’s a musical boat tour that takes you through beautifully created scenes around the world with children singing the “it’s a small world” song in their native languages, including French, Italian, Japanese, Spanish and English.
-Have a look at the video below to see part of the “it’s a small world” ride.
+Our next ride was this classic and a must do when visiting Magic Kingdom with a preschooler.
+The “it’s a small world” ride is a musical boat tour that takes you through beautifully created scenes around the world with children singing the “it’s a small world” song in their native languages, including French, Italian, Japanese, Spanish and English.

 We carried on walking through FantasyLand, passing by fantastic sights from classic movies, like Beauty and the Beast…